 - Parastar: (dogs) kills fleas, ticks, and chewing lice – contains Fipronil, the same active ingredient as Frontline.
 Protection lasts for 30 days.

-- Vectra 3D: (dogs) repels and kills fleas, ticks, mosquitoes, biting and sand flies, lice and mites (excluding mange mites).
+- Vectra 3D: (dogs) repels and kills fleas, ticks, mosquitoes, biting and sand flies, lice, and mites (excluding mange mites).
 Protection lasts for 30 days.

 - Comfortis: (prescription only) kills fleas and controls infestations.
 We carry limited quantities of this product for cats, but it can be ordered from VetSource.
 Protection lasts for 30 days.

 You can also use over-the-counter products to keep your pet’s coat clean (such as flea and tick shampoo) and help prevent bacterial and fungal issues, but only the products listed above cover parasites.
-Click here for a full list of products.